kpsdev1/The-Recipe-Blog/README.md

 ### Register Page
 - The **Register** page has grey banner running accross the page and it has an image at the right hand side of the banner.
 In the center of the Banner is a green heading saying **Sign Up** and beneath that it tells the user if they already have an account they can click here to go to the login page.
-- Beneath this is a centered from so that user can enter a **Username**, a **Email** which is optional and then enter the **password** which they will have to confirm by entering it again.
+- Beneath this is a centered form so that the user can enter a **Username**, a **Email** which is optional and then enter the **password** which they will have to confirm by entering it again.
-- At the bottom of the from there is a green **Signup** button.
+- At the bottom of the form there is a green **Sign Up** button.
-- When the user fills out the form and clicks the **Signup** button then they will be logged in and redirected to the home page.
+- When the user fills out the form and clicks the **Sign Up** button then they will be logged in and redirected to the home page.
 - The register nav link is not visible when a user is already signed in.

 ![Register](readme-docs/images/register.jpg)